wasmerio/wasmer.io/_posts/announcing-wcgi.md

 published: false
 ---

-Welcome to a new chapter in server-side development with WebAssembly!
-We are presenting WCGI, a technology that here to combines the strength of WebAssembly with the portability and simplicity of CGI, offering a fresh perspective on serverless applications.
+Welcome to the future of server-side development with WebAssembly!
+Introducing WCGI, a groundbreaking technology that marries the power of WebAssembly with the versatility and simplicity of CGI, paving the way for a new era in serverless applications.

-The premise behind WCGI is simple - take an existing CGI program and compile it to WebAssembly - the real magic lies in how `wasmer` runs that WebAssembly.
+WCGI is built on a straightforward idea: take an existing CGI program and compile it to WebAssembly.
+The real innovation, however, lies in how `wasmer` runs that WebAssembly.

-Some of WCGI's strengths are
+Here are some of WCGI's highlights:

-- Leverage 20+ years of application and library development without needing to learn yet another web framework
+- Benefit from decades of application and library development without learning another web framework
-- Distribution and release management becomes trivial - just publish your package to WAPM!
+- Simplify distribution and release management by publishing your package on WAPM
-- Lower cold start times - instantiating a WebAssembly module is orders of magnitude faster than other serverless technologies
+- Enjoy faster cold start times as WebAssembly module instantiation is much quicker than other serverless technologies
-- Significantly smaller release artifacts - WAPM packages only contain your business logic and static assets.
-There's no need to distribute a HTTP stack or bulky Docker containers
+- Reduce release artifact size – WAPM packages only contain your business logic and static assets, eliminating the need for an HTTP stack or bulky Docker containers
-- Supports any language that can use WASI
-  - AssemblyScript
-  - C & C++
-  - Go
-  - JavaScript
-  - PHP
-  - Python
-  - Ruby
-  - Rust
-  - Swift
+- Use any language compatible with WASI, such as AssemblyScript, C, C++, Go, JavaScript, PHP, Python, Ruby, Rust, or Swift
-- Secure by default - WebAssembly code runs inside a sandbox and a new instance is created per request
+- Experience enhanced security – WebAssembly code runs in a sandbox, with one instance per request

-Imagine using a Wordpress installation without having to worry if the attackers might get into your system.
+Picture a Wordpress installation without worrying about attackers breaking into your system.

-Imagine no more...
-It.
-Just Works.
+With WCGI, it's a reality.

 (video of Wasmer running WordPress)

-## **The Why Behind WCGI**
+## The Why Behind WCGI

-As wasmer has been delving into serverless solutions, we encountered a crucial design decision - do we build our own framework and lock developers into a walled garden or do we adopt an open standard that lets them leverage existing code?
+When venturing into serverless solutions at Wasmer, we faced a crucial question: should we create our own framework and risk locking developers into a walled garden, or should we adopt an open standard that allows them to utilize existing code?

-CGI is closely aligned with the goal of executing a program per HTTP request.
-Intriguingly, CGI can outperform many other serverless solutions (such as WSGI in Python/Ruby or NodeJS) in terms of scalability and latency.
+CGI's alignment with the goal of executing a program per HTTP request makes it a compelling choice.
+Interestingly, CGI can outperform many other serverless solutions (such as WSGI in Python/Ruby or NodeJS) in terms of scalability and latency.

-It also closely mirrors the workers proposal from the **[Winter Community Group](https://wintercg.org/)**.
+Furthermore, it also closely mirrors the workers proposal from the **[Winter Community
+Group](https://wintercg.org/)**.

-Take running PHP programs on servers, for example.
-We have two primary options:
+Consider the challenge of running PHP programs on servers.
+We have two primary
+options:

-1. Wrap the PHP interpreter with a custom layer for each HTTP call.
+1. Wrap the PHP interpreter with a custom layer that instruments each HTTP call.
-2. Use the existing PHP-CGI program and simply compile it to Wasm.
+2. Use the existing `php-cgi` program and simply compile it to Wasm.

-Option 2 is the more expedient approach for enabling any web application on Wasmer.
+Option 2 is not only faster, but it also enables any web application on Wasmer more efficiently.

+By embracing WCGI, those seeking to achieve greater efficiency, security, and flexibility in server-side development can truly benefit from this innovative approach.

-## ****Creating a WCGI Application with Rust****
+## Creating a WCGI Application with Rust

 To create a WCGI application using Rust, first add the **`cgi`** crate as a dependency in your **`Cargo.toml`** file: